 Home

 Your current games get the cozy front seat.
-Switch between active journeys and tuck away quick notes before the little moments wander off.
+Switch between active games and tuck away quick notes before the little moments wander off.

 - Active game switcher